Letters Page 1

 reserve the right to edit letters for length and

 content, or not to publish at our discretion.

-want to share my memories
+I want to share my

-This Web site represents our community's
+This site represents our community's

-community's shared history.
+shared history.
 Won't you join us?